 The financial statements of the foreign Group companies whose functional currency is not the euro are translated into the Group reporting currency, the euro.
 Items are translated using the modified closing rate in accordance with IAS 21, under which assets, including goodwill, and liabilities are translated at closing rates, and income statement items are translated at the average exchange rates for the reporting period.
 The items of the income statement were translated into euros at the average monthly exchange rates and aggregated in the course of the year.
 Differences from currency translation of income statements at average rates and statements of financial position at closing rates are reported without effect on profit or loss in other comprehensive income.
-The currency difference resulting from the translation of equity at historical rates is likewise posted to other comprehensive income statement if the corresponding Group company is sold.
+The currency difference resulting from the translation of equity at historical rates is likewise posted to other comprehensive income.
+Currency differences recognized in other comprehensive income are recycled to the income statement if the corresponding Group company is sold.